mattsteadman/SICP/notes/Notes for 1.1.md

 Notice that it is meaningless to speak of the value of a name without specifying which environment that we are working in.

-One combination that does NOT get evaluated using the above rule is a combination whose operator is the "define" operator. "define" is an operator which applies a procedure to one element which has NO value in the environment (the first operand) and one element that does (the second operator).
+One combination that does NOT get evaluated using the above rule is a combination whose operator is the `define` operator. `define` is an operator which applies a procedure to one element which has NO value in the environment (the first operand) and one element that does (the second operator).
 Exceptions to the evaluation rule are called special forms.
 Scheme has a small number of special forms compared to other lisps.

 **1.1.4 Compound Procedures**